DevOpsEtc/aced/README.md

 ```

 **Notes:** <br>
-- Scripts were coded for Mac OSX, but will work with Linux with minor mods to command flags
+- Scripts were coded for Mac OSX, but will work with Linux with minor mods to some command flags
 - Windows could work if bash and other commands are installed and file paths are adjusted accordingly
 - Scripts written against aws-cli version 1.11.48 commands
-- Extend AED with other aws-cli scripts; see the examples folder after installation:

-**Roadmap:**
+**Roadmap:** <br>
 - Write Uninstaller Script
 - Install/Config Apps:
 	-  ZNC (IRC bouncer)